tradingview-pine-seeds/docs/repo.md

 ## Get access to a repository

 Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
-Specify your GitHub username and the desired repository name postfix.
-Repository name will be seed_\<your_github_username>_\<postfix_you_provided>.
+Specify your GitHub username and the desired repository suffix.
+The repository name will be `seed_<your_github_username>_<suffix_you_provided>`.

+> __Note__
+>
-Note that the account and repository name postfix will also be used as [parts](README.md#Example) of the unique prefix for your data.
+> Your username and suffix will be used as [parts](README.md#Example) of the unique suffix for your data.

+Your request processing may take up to one day.
 As a result, you will get a link to the repository you need to fork.
-The repository will be private, so your fork can only be private.
+Note that the repository will be private, so your fork can only be private.

 ## Pre-setup